This document was added or updated on 26/05/2020.

 ABS Job Vacancies Survey

 Estimates from this survey are produced according to the definitions outlined above.
-For more information on the data content and methodology of this survey see Chapter 25: Job Vacancies Survey.
+For more information on the data content and methodology of this survey see the Job Vacancies Survey section.

 ANZ Job Advertisement Series

-The ANZ produces two series, one based on counts of newspaper advertisements placed in major metropolitan newspapers, the other on counts of internet advertisements on selected employment internet sites.
+The ANZ produces a series of job advertisements based on counts of internet advertisements on selected employment internet sites.
 Readers should refer to the ANZ Job Advertisement Series for more detail on the content and methodology of these series.

 SEEK New Job Ads Index